nellybutera/nellybutera/README.md

   <p>I didn't know learning about technology could be this fun</p>

 - 🚀 Looking to get more hands-on experience by working on more tech projects.
-- 🕘 Currently learning about: Devops & Mobile Development, Network Security, Graphics Designer and sharpening my full stack developer skills.
+- 🕘 Currently learning about: Devops & Mobile Development, Network Security, Graphics Designing and sharpening my full stack developer skills.
 - 🚖 Fun fact: In love with music 🎵🎵 && Trying out new things.

 <h4>Connect with me : <br><br>